-A layer group is a container in which layers and other groups can be organized in a hierarchical structure.
-A layer group can be referred to by one name, this allows for simpler WMS requests, as the request need only refer to one layer as opposed to multiple individual layers.
+A layer group is a container in which layers and other layer groups can be organized in a hierarchical structure.
+A layer group can be referred to by a single name in WMS requests.
+This allows simpler requests, as one layer can be specified instead of multiple individual layers.
+A layer group also provides a consistent, fixed ordering of the layers it contains, and can specify alternate (non-default) styles for layers.

 Layer group behaviour can be configured by setting its mode.
 There are 4 available values: